ni/nimi-python/docs/niswitch/class.rst

             Sends a software trigger to the switch module specified in the NI-SWITCH session.
 When the trigger input is set to :py:data:`~niswitch.TriggerInput.SOFTWARE_TRIG` through either the :py:meth:`niswitch.Session.ConfigureScanTrigger` or the
-            :py:data:`niswitch.Session.trigger_input` property, the scan does not proceed from a semi-colon (wait for trigger) until :py:meth:`niswitch.Session.send_software_trigger` is called.
+            :py:attr:`niswitch.Session.trigger_input` property, the scan does not proceed from a semi-colon (wait for trigger) until :py:meth:`niswitch.Session.send_software_trigger` is called.